jcfromsiberia/RedZone/README.md

 $ git clone https://github.com/jcfromsiberia/RedZone && cd RedZone && mkdir build && cd build && cmake .. && make
 ```

+### Building Python extension
+You'll need the same tools with Python dev package and Cython.
+Use `-DBUILD_LANG_EXTENSION=python` flag for cmake command:
+$ cmake -DBUILD_LANG_EXTENSION=python .. && make
+You'll find built RedZone.so python module in the build dir.

 ## How to use?

 Link RedZone library to your application or library and use these following classes inside: